 Your Users Are Mobile But You Are Not

 Take into consideration that the bulk of your users are young and mobile.
 And that means that these individuals are making more transactions on the move and with their mobile phones.
-So, if your e-commerce site is not optimized for mobile telephone usage, then you could limit the volume of online sales you are recording.
+So if your e-commerce site is not optimal enough for mobile telephone usage, then you could limit the volume of online sales you are recording.

 Incorporate and optimize your website for mobile viewing.
 Mobile users also have a common habit of swiping left and right to view images.
 Therefore, instead of putting product images in vertical order, add a gallery so they can swipe horizontally.
 Once you optimize your website for mobile use, complete with accessible payment options, the chances of posting impressive online sales figures increases.